zowe/docs-site/docs/user-guide/configure-certificates-keystore.md

     **Note:**
 Be sure to specify the complete value _in quotes_.
 This can be used for certificate authorities that have signed the certificates of the services that you want to access through the API Mediation Layer.

 5. (Optional) If you have trouble getting the certificates and you want only to evaluate Zowe, you can switch off the certificate validation by setting `VERIFY_CERTIFICATES=false` and `NONSTRICT_VERIFY_CERTIFICATES=false`.
-THis setting continues to use HTTPS, but the API Mediation Layer will not validate any certificate.
+This setting continues to use HTTPS, but the API Mediation Layer will not validate any certificate.

     **Important!** Switching off certificate evaluation is a non-secure setup.
 Please talk to your system administrator before you do so and only use these options for troubleshooting purpose.